h2oai/h2o-3/h2o-docs/src/product/security.rst

 Performance
 ~~~~~~~~~~~

 Turning on SSL may result in performance overhead for settings and algorithms that exchange data between nodes due to encryption/decryption time.
-Some algorithms (such as Deep Learning) might also slower because of this.
+Some algorithms might also slower because of this.

 Example benchmark on a 5 node cluster (6GB memory per node) working with a 5.8mln row dataset (580MB):